 The liturgical year presents us with opportunities to reflect on the Paschal Mystery in our everyday lives.
 Catholics are familiar with the liturgical seasons through the readings and colours used at Mass.
-Below is a sprinkling of resources for individual or group reflection at different occasions of the liturgical cycle.

 In the Church of Maitland-Newcastle the Chrism Mass is celebrated annually on the Tuesday evening of Holy Week, 7 pm in the Sacred Heart Cathedral.
 It is an amazing liturgy.
 People gather from all over the diocese.
 They come by bus and car and by 6.30 pm the cathedral and its precinct are full of people, all catching up and preparing to be part of this most significant celebration of our faith.

 This renewal begins with the Assembly – all God's priestly, prophetic and kingly people – who recommit to the work of spreading God's word in their families, communities and workplaces.
 Then the deacons restate their commitment to the loving and humble service called for by the gospel.
 This is followed by the priests' renewal of their priestly promises to unite themselves with Christ and to steward the mysteries of God.
-Finally, Bishop Bill renews his commitment to becoming a more faithful image of Christ the Good Shepherd.
+Finally the Bishop renews his commitment to becoming a more faithful image of Christ the Good Shepherd.
 Through the process of this renewal, the people offer their prayer and support to their deacons, priests and bishop.
 Our unity characterised by difference is acted out in this ritual of renewal.

 A simple resource for prayer and reflection on the texts for the blessing of the holy oils is available here.
 It can help you prepare to participate in the Chrism Mass, or reflect on your experience after.
 It can be used personally or in groups.